bodrick/awesome/TOPICS.md

 *   [ttu/dotnet-fake-json-server](https://github.com/ttu/dotnet-fake-json-server) - Fake JSON Server is a Fake REST API that can be used as a Back End for prototyping or as a template for a CRUD Back End.
 *   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET Core micro-framework that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
 *   [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools) - A list of tools to extend the .NET Core command line (dotnet)
-*   [SteveGilham/altcover](https://github.com/SteveGilham/altcover) - Cross-platform coverage gathering and processing tool set for .net/.net core and Mono
+*   [SteveGilham/altcover](https://github.com/SteveGilham/altcover) - Cross-platform coverage gathering and processing tool set for dotnet/.Net Framework and Mono
 *   [coverlet-coverage/coverlet](https://github.com/coverlet-coverage/coverlet) - Cross platform code coverage for .NET
 *   [bitwarden/server](https://github.com/bitwarden/server) - The core infrastructure backend (API, database, Docker, etc).
 *   [JacekKosciesza/StarWars](https://github.com/JacekKosciesza/StarWars) - GraphQL 'Star Wars' example using GraphQL for .NET, ASP.NET Core, Entity Framework Core